hiiimanshusharma/hiiimanshusharma/README.md

 ### What I currently Do

 - 🔭 I am working as Bussiness Technology Associate at ZS Associate.
-- 🏫 I’m currently studing at Indian Institute of Information Technology Una(IIITU)
+- 🏫 I’m graduate from Indian Institute of Information Technology Una(IIITU) in B.Tech.
+(Computer Science & Engineering)
 - 🔭 I have worked as a Quantitative Trading Analyst for Tanmay Agarwal where I builded and back-tested Trading Strategies.
 - :computer: Most used line of code `pip install lib / python run.py`
 - 🤔 Currently I’m looking for Internships.